ibm-cloud-architecture/refarch-privatecloud/OpenShift_HA.md

   ```

 ## Configure your new cluster
+Setting up your cluser for use

-1. Create a DNS entry for our main OpenShift UI.
+* Create a DNS entry for our main OpenShift UI.

   In our inventory file, we created an openshift_master_cluster_public_hostname entry and set its value to openshift.mydomain.local.
 Before we can login to the UI using this hostname we need a alias configured in the DNS which aliases openshift.mydomain.local to your first load balancer (master-lb.mydomain.local).